davidtakac/bura/README.md

 Other features include:
 - Works offline
 - Uses mobile data sparingly
--Does not require an API key
+- Does not require an API key
--Does not access your location
+- Does not access your location
--Material Design 3 / Material You
+- Material Design 3 / Material You
--Dark and light theme
+- Dark and light theme
--Customizable measurement units
+- Customizable measurement units

 ## Planned
 - Graphs for precipitation, uv index, wind, pressure, humidity, visibility and feels like